Short stem prosthesis – Frequently Asked Questions (FAQ)

 Short answer:

-Prof. Dr. Kutzner is one of Germany's leading short stem specialists with years of experience and the most modern surgical techniques.
+Prof. Dr. Kutzner is among Germany's leading short-stem specialists with many years of experience and the most modern surgical techniques.

 Explanation:

-At the Endoprotheticum Rhein-Main in Mainz Prof. Dr. Kutzner offers a combination of minimally invasive surgery, individual counseling, and first-class aftercare.
-The facility is considered one of the leading centers for short-stem prosthetics (artificial hip joint using short-stem prosthesis) in Germany.
+Endoprotheticum Rhein-Main in Mainz offers Prof. Dr. Kutzner a combination of minimally invasive surgery, individualized counseling and first‑class aftercare.
+The facility is regarded as one of the leading centers for short‑stem prosthetics (artificial hip joint using a short‑stem prosthesis) in Germany.

 🔹 How can I make an appointment?